fusioncharts/dev_centre_docs/getting-started/plain-javascript/special-events-using-plain-javascript.md

 ---
 title: Special Events using Plain JS | FusionCharts
-description: Make your charts interactive!
-Learn to use special events in FusionCharts to create a drag-gable column chart.
-Lift your data visualization skills today!
+description: Know how to Special Events using plain JavaScript with FusionCharts.
+Take your data visualization capabilities a notch up seamlessly with us.
 heading: Special Events using Plain JS
 ---